What should I expect when I get to the clinic?

 Can I catch COVID from the needles?

-No, as always I only use sterile single-use needles.
+No, as always sterile single-use needles are used.
 Once used these are immediately disposed of in a sharps bin to be incinerated.

 Can I still have my parent/guardian/ support person attend the appointment?